 Datapath should be configurable as either point-to-point or multipoint-to-multipoint or rooted multipoint (point-to-multipoint) behavior

+Datapath should allow for differentiated services based on C-VIDs and priority bits.

+Datapath should be able to support time sensitive networking in addition to best effort traffic.

 Successful completion of datapath establishment should be indicated.